hed-hog/development/lib/libs/person/README.md

 - **custom-type**: Allows the definition of custom field types to extend person records with specialized data points.
 - **document**: Manages documents related to individuals, such as IDs and licenses, supporting secure storage and retrieval.
 - **document-type**: Facilitates the categorization of document types (e.g., passport, driver’s license) for organized document management.
-- **person**: Manages individual and organizational profiles, including creation, updates, and deletion, along with support for linking associated addresses, contacts, documents, and custom attributes.
+- **person**: Manages individual and organizational profile, including creation, updates, and deletion, along with support for linking associated addresses, contacts, documents, and custom attributes.
-- **person-type**: Provides a system for defining and managing types of persons (e.g., individual, company) to support diverse person profiles within the application.
+- **person-type**: Provides a system for defining and managing types of person (e.g., individual, company) to support diverse person profile within the application.

 ---

 # Address

-The **Address** module provides comprehensive tools to manage addresses associated with individual or organizational profiles.
+The **Address** module provides comprehensive tools to manage addresses associated with individual or organizational profile.
 This module allows for CRUD operations on addresses, supporting various address types and filtering capabilities.

 ### Controller Endpoints

-#### `POST /persons/:personId/address`
+#### `POST /person/:personId/address`

 - **Description**: Creates a new address for a person.
 - **Parameters**: